embumila/alx-low_level_programming/0x00-hello_world/README.md

-Compile C but does not  link
+Generating assembly code of C